coolerminds/coolerminds/README.md

 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="43px">
 # Hey, I'm Harjot!

-- 👨🏻‍💻 Im a Computer Science Grad from Oakland Ca
+- 👨🏻‍💻 Im a Computer Science Grad!

 - Hit me up if you want to see some of my private code!